Perhaps you’re in the market for a new home, and you have a good idea about the size, style and features you’d like to have.

 - More Green Space.
 Cities try to offer intermittent parks and landscaping, but can seldom compare to the ample access to nature available in the suburbs.

 - Lower Crime Rates.
-In urban areas, one year-long study recorded 3,240 violent victimizations per 100,000 persons age 12 or older, compared to 2,380 in suburban areas.
+In urban areas, one 2015 study by the National Center for Victims of Crimes (NCVC) recorded 3,240 violent victimizations per 100,000 persons age 12 or older, compared to 2,380 in suburban areas.
 But others say cities are unfairly stereotyped as crime centers.
 “There are dozens of neighborhoods in both New York and Chicago where the homicide rate is near zero,” Daniel K. Hertz points out on Thetrace.org.

 - Newer Homes.
 New residential properties are scarce in cities, partly because commercial properties tend to incur more value and partly because city infrastructure makes building trickier.
 If it’s important to you to build from scratch, you’re likely to do that more cost effectively in the suburbs.